 In reality, research has actually shown that food allergies are responsible for as little as 1-2% visits to the vet for cats and dogs.4 Instead, environmental allergies have been identified as a lot more common.

 Grains can provide essential fatty acids, fibre, vitamins, and minerals – making them an important part of a complete and balanced diet.
 Switching your cat or dog to an all-meat diet without proper supplementation carries a considerable risk of nutritional excesses or deficiencies.
-In particular, all-meat diets may not provide your pet with the beneficial carbohydrates necessary in a complete and balanced diet.
+In particular, all-meat diets may not provide your pet with the required carbohydrates necessary in a complete and balanced diet.

 Before making any changes to your pet’s nutrition, you should consult your vet to ensure that the new diet is complete, balanced and entirely safe for your cat or dog.